 In simple terms, one can summarize that a photon’s wave and particle (quanta) qualities are the two detectable aspects of a single phenomenon.
 Such that, when a photon is treated as a particle– it can be used to calculate frequency, amplitude, or wavelength.
 On the other hand, if a photon is considered as a wave– it is used in wave mechanics.

 According to the photon theory of light:

 - Photons are massless particles, has no electric charge, can also behave like both a particle and a wave simultaneously.

 - Photons are gauge boson for electromagnetism having all quantum numbers such as baryon number, lepton number, and flavor quantum number mathematically equal to zero.

-- photons have zero mass and rest energy; in a vacuum, photons move at speed of light i.e = 2.9979 x 108 m/s.
+- photons have zero mass and rest energy; in a vacuum, photons move at the speed of light i.e c = 2.9979 x 108 m/s.